DingjieFu/Text2SQL-BIRD/README.md

 </table>

 * Tips:
-  1. DeepSeek-V3-0324-wKg-Strict: using prompt template -> `Generate only the SQL query for the following requirement without any explanations, comments, or reasoning. \nBegin with ```sql, end with ``` `
+  1. DeepSeek-V3-0324-wKg-Strict: using prompt template: `Generate only the SQL query for the following requirement without any explanations, comments, or reasoning. \nBegin with ```sql, end with ``` `
   2. DeepSeek-V3-0324-MSchema-wKg-Strict: ultilizing MSchema to substitute the default DDL-Schema
-  3.   eepSeek-V3-0324-MSchema-wKg-Instruction: using `FULL_SCHEMA_TEMPLATE`
+  3. DeepSeek-V3-0324-MSchema-wKg-Instruction: using `FULL_SCHEMA_TEMPLATE`
   4. DeepSeek-V3-0324-DDLSchemaLinks-wKg-Instruction: using DeepSeek-V3-0324 to implement schema-linking
+  5. XiYanSQL-QwenCoder-32B-2504_SC-16g: self-consistency, candidate nums 16
-  5. XiYanSQL-QwenCoder-32B-2504_CSC-SQL_16g8m: generate nums 16, merge nums 8
+  6. XiYanSQL-QwenCoder-32B-2504_CSC-SQL_16g8m: generate nums 16, merge nums 8

 ### Analysis
 In this section, I demonstrate the approaches I have undertaken and provide some in-depth analysis of their respective outcomes.